penguin2233/cpp-mp3player/README.md

 # cpp-mp3player
-a mp3 player written in cpp
-can also play flac
+a mp3 player written in cpp. can also play flac